aagarwal1999/Authereum/Greeter-master/README.md

 Hello! this project is for prospective Blockchain at Berkeley Developers.
 You should complete this before 2nd round interviews -we will be testing you on some of this.

 ## Objective:
-Your task is simply to output the following in your console via the tools/frameworks below:

-    "Hello World"

-To do so you must
-1. Download this repository
-2. Download the required software dependencies
-4. Complete and compile the provided `Greeter.sol` "Hello World" smart contract
-5. Deploy the smart contract to a test blockchain
-6. Use `truffle console` then call the deployed contract's `greet()` function

-Note: You will only be required to edit `Greeter.sol`

 ## First, a brief introduction on each of the tools we will be using and the versions that you will need to download:
 ### Windows Users go [HERE](http://truffleframework.com/tutorials/how-to-install-truffle-and-testrpc-on-windows-for-blockchain-development)